Hermann Ahlwardt

-Life

-After stealing money collected for the children's Christmas party in 1889, Ahlwardt was fired from his job as a primary school principal.
+After stealing money collected for a children's Christmas party in 1889, Ahlwardt was fired from his job as a primary school principal.
 He blamed his financial difficulties on Jewish money-lenders and wrote a book claiming the German government was in the pay of the Jewish banker, Gerson von Bleichröder.
-He was jailed for four months when it came to light that the documents he used to support the claim had been written by Ahlwardt himself.
+He was jailed for four months when it came to light that he had forged the documents he used to support the claim.

 In 1892, Ahlwardt accused arms manufacturer Ludwig Loewe & Co. of being in a Jewish-French conspiracy to sell defective rifles to the German army in order to weaken the country militarily and was sentenced to five months' imprisonment for this unfounded defamation but was not jailed because by this time he had been elected to the Reichstag.
 He had run in a by-election for a very rural Brandenberg district seat.
 World agriculture prices were depressed at the time and he had told this farming community that their troubles were due to the Jews.

 In the Reichstag he described Jews as "predators" and "cholera bacilli" that should be exterminated.
 The popularity of Ahlwardt and another antisemite Reichstag deputy, Otto Böckel, in conservative rural electorates prompted the German Conservative Party to add an antisemitic plank to their 1892 Tivoli Congress platform.

 Ahlwardt's violent rhetoric alienated even other antisemitic politicians.
 In 1895, Ahlwardt was expelled from the German Social Reform Party and, with Otto Böckel, founded the Antisemitic People's Party (Antisemitische Volkspartei).
 He lost his seat in the 1903 Reichstag election and withdrew from politics.
 He visited the United States and on returning to Germany began campaigning against Freemasonry.
 He was imprisoned again in 1909, this time for blackmail, and in 1914 Ahlwardt died in a traffic accident in Leipzig at the age of 67.